setmy-info/setmy-info.github.io/src/site/markdown/architecture.md

 ### Standard environments list

+* local - developer local machine
 * dev - developers and teams playground
-* atest - Automatic tests playground
+* ci (also atest) - Automatic tests playground
-* test - (user and) acceptance test playground with fake data
+* testing - (user and) acceptance test playground with fake data.
+Keyword 'test' is Spring Boot test profile.
+Not to mix with them.
 * prelive - (user and) acceptance test playground with real data
 * live - endusers playground and production